OP 65.02: Effort Commitment and Certification

 a.
 Estimating Effort

 b.
-Distinguishing between Commitment, Salary, and Effort
+Distinguishing Between Commitment, Salary, and Effort

 • PIs and faculty certify their own effort.

 d.
-Certification for Personnel who leave the University
+Certification for Personnel Leaving the University

 e.
 Certification Timeline

-Period of Performance | Pre-Certification Review Period | Certification Period |
+| Period of Performance | Pre-Certification Review Period | Certification Period |

-January 1 - June 30 | July 1 – July 15 | July 16 – August 31 |
+July 1 – July 15 | July 16 – August 29 |

-July 1 – December 31 | January 1 – January 15 | January 16 – March 1 |
+January 1 – January 15 | January 16 – March 1 |

 f.
-Consequences for Non-compliance
+Consequences for Non-Compliance

-behalf of the faculty or staff.
+the faculty or staff;

 g.
 Recertification of Effort